pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep2.md

 }
 ```

 This is the configuration I went for.
+We will be using `'base-100'` as the background color for our website.

 ## Test DaisyUI Integration